 We spent 20 minutes at the summit.
 Trying to enjoy the achievement.
 A proud moment for everyone no doubt, but lifting the walking pole for the photo was almost a task too far for my mum by this stage.
 You can see from the photo how knackered my mum is.
 Stupidly, I thought the worst of it was over though.

 And so the descent began.
 Normally 3-5 hours is standard for the descent, but I knew we were looking at much longer.
-My mum had given EVERYTHING to the reach the summit, everything.
-If we consider the normal ascent time is 6 hours in total, my mum had fought through 7 hours on day 1, and another 6 hours today, so 13 hours in total.
+My mum had given EVERYTHING to reach the summit, everything.
+Considering the normal ascent time is 6 hours in total, my mum had fought through 7 hours on day 1, and another 6 hours today, so 13 hours in total.
 That means we were facing a 9 or 10-hour descent.
-It was around 11am when we started our long way down, so it would be around 8pm, in darkness, by the time we would get back.
+It was around 11 am when we started our long way down, so it would be around 8 pm, in darkness, by the time we would get back.
 Deep breath.
-We can do this mum, we have no other option.
+We can do this mum.
+We have no other option.

 Ok, this is serious.
 I need to call for help.
 Check my phone.
 No signal.
 Like a movie.
 So there we were, on the side of Mount Fuji, no visibility, no-one around us, no phone signal and my mum couldn’t stand or speak, she could barely breathe.
 What were we to do?!
 Out of the fog, a Japanese man appeared.
 I called him over, despite the language barrier, it was quite obvious we were in distress.
 Fast forward 1 hour, and we are in an agricultural vehicle, taking us down the mountain.
 My mum lying down, barely able to sit up.
 But as we descended, and the air was more oxygenated, and she came back around a little and could talk coherently again.
 Wow, that was scary.